 - 1 beach-themed bookmark

 The designs are suitable for children, but also intricate enough for adults to enjoy.

 The day after I finished making them, I printed two sets for my five-year-old and myself, and we had fun sitting at the table colouring them together while her younger siblings were napping!

 Each bookmark measures 2” x 6”, which is a pretty standard size for bookmarks.
 We used coloured pencils to colour ours, but you can also use markers, crayons or whatever else you have on hand!

 We also chose to laminate our bookmarks to make them more durable.
 If that’s something you might be interested in, be sure to scroll down to find out more!

-- Check your emails and confirm your subscription to our mailing list to receive your printable colouring bookmarks as a free gift—you should be redirected to the download as soon as you click the confirmation button!
+Once you do, simply confirm your subscription to our mailing list using the link in your inbox to receive your printable colouring bookmark PDF as a free gift.
+You should be redirected to the download as soon as you click the confirmation button!